ADMISSION POLICY 2020-21

 How and When to apply

 Applications must be made on the Local Authority Common Application Form.
-Parents are made aware that you must also complete our published Supplementary Information Form (SIF) as this is used to determine whether you are applying under a specific category.
-All forms must be returned by the closing date set by the Local Authority, failure to provide a Supplementary Information Form (SIF) could affect the category your application is placed in.
+Parents applying to a Catholic Academy should also complete the Supplementary Information Form (SIF) as if the academy is oversubscribed; the information contained within the SIF will allow the Board of Directors to identify which over subscription criteria your application is to be considered against.
+All forms must be returned by the closing date set by the Local Authority.
+Failure to provide a Supplementary Information Form (SIF) could affect the category your application is placed in.
 Please note that it is the responsibility of the parent/carer to complete all forms and supply evidence – reminders will not be sent.

-Children with an Educational Health and Care Plan which names our school in their plan will be admitted to the school.
+Children with an Educational Health and Care Plan which following formal consultation names our academy in their plan will be admitted to the academy.

 Any applications received after the closing date will be accepted but considered only after those received by the closing date.

-Parents are asked to note that admission to the Nursery unit is no guarantee of entry into the main school.
+Parents are asked to note that admission to the Nursery unit is no guarantee of entry into the main academy.

 Where there are insufficient places available to meet all parental preferences, priority will be given to applications in the following order:

-(First priority in each category will be given to siblings (see note 3) that is, children who will have older brothers or sisters attending the school in September 2019.)
+(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the academy in September 2020.)

 - Catholic ‘children looked after’ (in public care) and Catholic children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.

 - Other ‘children looked after’ (in public care) and other children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.

-- Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3)
+- Children of other Christian denominations (see note 3)

 - Definition of Catholic